-The GHG emissions have been assessed following the ISO 14064-1:2010 standard and has used the 2021 emission conversion factors published by the Department for Environment, Food and Rural Affairs (Defra) and the Department for Business, Energy & Industrial Strategy (BEIS).
-The assessment follows the market-based approach for its assessment.
-This approach reflects the emissions from the electricity sources or products that we have specifically chosen.
-This method also utilises supplier-specific factors such as a preference, with residual factors being used where supplier-specific factors are not available.
+The GHG emissions have been assessed following the GHG Protocol Corporate Reporting standard and have used the 2023 emission conversion factors published by the Department for Environment, Food and Rural Affairs (Defra) and the Department for Business, Energy & Industrial Strategy (BEIS).
+The assessment follows dual reporting where the location-based and market-based approach for assessing Scope 2 emissions from electricity usage.
+The financial control approach has been used.

-Target Setting
+Target Setting and Recommendations

-The forecast of GHG emissions, independently assessed by Carbon Footprint, for The Exeter until 2050 using the dataset for the year ending 2022, and based on an active market-based approach, indicates that The Exeter can achieve the following:
+The forecast of GHG emission, independently assessed by Carbon Footprint, for The Exeter until 2050 using the dataset for the year ending 2023, and based on an active market-based approach, indicates that The Exeter can achieve the following:

-- 50% reduction in emissions per employee by 2027 - 90% reduction in emissions per employee by 2043
+• 50% reduction in emissions per £M turnover/employee by 2030.

+• 90% reduction in emissions per £M turnover/employee by 2045.

-The total location based carbon footprint for The Exeter for the year ending 31 December 2022 was 187.32 tonnes CO_2e , and the market-based total is 129.46 tonnes CO_2e (excluding scope 3 screening).
-The table set out below in the Energy and Greenhouse Report details results of The Exeter's carbon footprint assessment by scope and source activity.
+The total location-based carbon footprint for The Exeter for the year ending 31 December 2023 was 223.07 tonnes CO2e (2022: 187.32 tonnes CO2e), and the market-based total is 164.04 tonnes CO2e (2022: 129.46 tonnes CO2e).
+This was due to business travel reverting back to normal levels after the impact of the pandemic limiting customer and employee meetings.
+The table below sets out the Energy and Greenhouse Report detailed results of The Exeter's carbon footprint assessment by scope and source activity.
+The following are recommendations that are being pursued as part of the 2024 continuous improvements being made in the business.